dombrown95/Simpli.Fly/README.md

 ## Tech Stack

-The following tech stack was used during development of the IMS
+The following tech stack was used during development of the IMS:

 - Frontend: React, Vite
 - Backend: Node.js, Express